April 29, 2000

 A SPECIAL 81ST BIRTHDAY WISH FOR MY MOTHER

 This letter should arrive on your 81st birthday—a time of rejoicing for a life well-lived.
 Emerging from the stable background of loving parents, a young woman, in full-bloom, with girlish charm, an ear and talent for music, a fluent reader of Latin, and pursued by a plethora of west St. Louis beaus, in 1935 you met a bicycle delivery boy, in whom, despite his relatively low economic status, you saw something wonderful.
 His honesty and gentleness shone through beneath the rough exterior; you would marry him when you were just nineteen.
 A hard-working man who would be a devoted father—somehow you knew.

 You courageously endured through an economic depression and a world war in which your husband was absent for two long years, forcing you to raise your first son without your husband.
 Your parents lived with you through the war and, as they prepared to leave at its conclusion, you and Ben told them they could stay with you for the rest of their lives.
 They had helped you during the war, and now you would care for them.
-They both died in your home.
+They both would die in your home.
 In the post-war era, you gave birth to three more children, all of whom you showered with the deepest love and affection.
 With them you shared warmth and comfort—you were mother to them all.
 Like a chameleon you changed to meet their differing needs, always putting others before yourself.

 With your children raised, your husband’s love for you deepened, as did your love for him.
 The young boy on the bicycle—in whom you saw so much, more than fifty years ago—had aged.
 No longer did he participate in the virile games of youth.
 The arms that once hit golf balls long distances, the coordination that nestled many a wedge shot close to the hole, and the shoulders that carried large sides of beef—did so no longer.
 As Thorton Wilder said, he was being “weaned away” from life.
 But his love for you was deeper than any that emanates from youthful vigor alone.